 - With enough knowledge of the stock market to not need advising

-- Who trade often who will benefit from the lower commissions per trade
+- Who trade often and will benefit from the lower commissions per trade

 - Who don’t have the means to pay for a full-service brokerage